semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 These are some common error messages that you might run into:

   - Manifest is invalid: it usually means that the manifest YAML syntax is incorrect.
-Use `--dry-run` or `--validate` options verify the manifest.
+Use `kubectl --dry-run` or `--validate` options verify the manifest.
   - `ImagePullBackOff` or `ErrImagePull`: the requested image is invalid or was not found.
-Check that the image is in the registry and that the reference on the manifest file is correct.
+Check that the image is in the registry and that the reference in the manifest is correct.
   - `CrashLoopBackOff`: the application is crashing, and the pod is shutting down.
 Check the logs for application errors.
-  - Pod never leaves `Pending` status: this could mean that one of the Kubernetes secrets is missing.
+  - Pod never leaves `Pending` status: this could mean that one of the Kubernetes secrets are missing.
   - Log message says that “container is unhealthy”: this message may show that the pod is not passing a probe.
 Check that the probe definitions are correct.
   - Log message says that there are “insufficient resources”: this may happen when the cluster is running low on memory or CPU.